parallelvirtualcluster/pvc/docs/architecture/cluster.md

 The storage network is an unrouted private network used by the PVC node storage OSDs to communicated with each other, without using the main cluster network and introducing potentially large amounts of traffic there.

 Nodes in this network are generally assigned IPs automatically based on their node number.
-The network should be large enough to include all nodes squentially.
+The network should be large enough to include all nodes sequentially.

-The administrator may choose to colocate the storage network on the same physical interface as the cluster network, or on a separate physical interface.
-This should be decided based on the size of the cluster and the perceved ratios of client network versus storage traffic.
+The administrator may choose to collocate the storage network on the same physical interface as the cluster network, or on a separate physical interface.
+This should be decided based on the size of the cluster and the perceived ratios of client network versus storage traffic.
 In large (>3 node) or storage-intensive clusters, this network should generally be a separate set of fast physical interfaces, separate from both the upstream and cluster networks, in order to maximize and isolate the storage bandwidth.

 ### Bridged (unmanaged) Client Networks